Using Aromatherapy as Stress Relief for Seniors and Caregivers

 Essential oil diffusers

-Diffusers help the scent of the essential oil spread throughout a room.
+Diffusers help disperse the scent of essential oils throughout a room.

-Simpler versions use reeds and others are more like scented humidifiers (note: don’t put essential oils in a regular humidifier, it will get clogged).
+Simpler versions use reeds, and others are more like scented humidifiers (note: don’t put essential oils in a regular humidifier, as it will get clogged).

 Some options: